 Picture courtesy of Pinterest

-I am an African.
-I am a black woman.
+I am a black African woman.
 I get angry.
 Being black, and a woman does not equate to being angry.
 I am not always angry.
 Sometimes I’m happy, other times I’m excited and on occasion I am fearful.
 Anger is an emotion not a permanent state of being.
 Emotions come and go as and when they are triggered.
 There are two triggers for anger, fear or trauma.
 But today I am angry.

 I am angry because yet another black woman not unlike myself has died at the hands of her partner.
 I don’t care if there was a fight.
 I don’t care who started it.
 I don’t care that she spent his money or whether she wanted to break off the relationship.
 I am angry because it could happen to my sister, my daughter, my niece or my friend.

 I am angry because I live in a society where a woman cannot negotiate relationship terms, ask a man to use a condom, or walk away from an abusive man without losing her life.
 I am angry because men who kill their partners get off with culpable homicide because the prosecution cannot prove that the killing was pre-meditated.

 It’s Your Fault For Being Irresistible

 I am angry because black girls are more likely to be victims of sexual abuse, at the hands of family, friends, teachers or complete strangers.
 I am angry because 40% of women in South Africa are likely to experience rape at least once in their lives.
 I am angry because the trial, court system, rules of evidence and conduct of police, judges and lawyers retraumatise the victims.